FutureScot is delighted to invite you to attend Digital Prison? Positive Futures in association with Positive Prison? Positive Futures.

-We will look into how improving digital access in prisons provides the opportunity to make lasting effects on reducing reoffending rates by helping to maintain strong family relationships; building essential digital skills and creating positive social networks.
+We will look into how improving digital access to our prisons provides the opportunity to make lasting effects on reducing reoffending rates by helping to maintain strong family relationships; building essential digital skills and creating positive social networks.

-The conference will be a platform for those working within the prison and third sector, policy advisors, academics and government officials to discuss the many ways in which digital technology can improve the lives of those affected by imprisonment and the services working with them.
+The conference will be a platform for those working within the prison and third sector, policy advisors, academs and government officials to discuss the many ways in which digital technology can improve the management of the sector and the lives of those affected by imprisonment.

-With contributions from those engaging with the prison sector as educators, employers, digital experts and as previous offenders this conference will explore the opportunities digital technology provides as well as key challenges policy makers face in digitalising the sector.
+With contributions from those engaging with the prison sector as educators, employers, digital experts and as previous offenders this conference will explore the opportunities digital technology provides as well as key challenges policy makers and service providers face in digitalising the sector.

 Does digital technology have the power to reduce recidivism, improve wellbeing in prisons and make prisoner management easier?
 Join us to debate and be inspired by the changes digital technology can make.